Amodinii/Amodinii/README.md

-<h2>🔗 Let's Connect!</h2>
+<h2>Let's Connect!</h2>
-<p>Feel free to explore my repositories to see my AI/ML projects, web apps, and experiments.
+<p>Feel free to explore my repositories to see my AI/ML projects, and experiments.
 I’m passionate about building AI-driven solutions to real-world challenges and always open to collaborating on exciting projects!
 Let’s innovate together. </p>